mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/install/fips-support/index.md

 ## FIPS Support in Konvoy

-D2iQ Konvoy 1.7 introduces support for provisioning a FIPS-compliant Kubernetes control plane.
-To achieve compliance, core Kubernetes components have been compiled using a version of Go (goboring) which was modified to use a FIPS-certified [cryptographic module](https://csrc.nist.gov/CSRC/media/projects/cryptographic-module-validation-program/documents/security-policies/140sp3702.pdf) for all cryptographic functions.
+D2iQ Konvoy 1.7 introduces support for provisioning a FIPS enabled Kubernetes control plane.
+To achieve this, core Kubernetes components have been compiled using a version of Go (goboring) which was modified to use a FIPS certified [cryptographic module](https://csrc.nist.gov/CSRC/media/projects/cryptographic-module-validation-program/documents/security-policies/140sp3702.pdf) for all cryptographic functions.
 The components covered in this release are:

 - kubeadm
 - kubelet